XengShi/materialYouNewTab/README.md

      - Ensure you’ve cloned the repository or downloaded the ZIP file and extracted it.

    - **Open Extensions Page**:
-     Open your preferred browser and enter the following text in the address bar
+     Open your preferred browser and enter the following text in the address bar:

      - ![Chrome](https://img.icons8.com/color/20/000000/chrome--v1.png) Chrome: `chrome://extensions`